Phat32/PhatBot-Docs/docs/pages/twitch/commands.rst

 **!commands**
   Get a list of the commands created just for the channel

+**!death**
+  Get a count of the number of deaths for the current game

 **!followage**
   Get the total amount of time following the channel